Sephley/docs/docs/zli-m109.md

 ### Volumes / Storage
 Attaches a physical storage to a Pod, can be locally connected or also via Cloud.
 Think of it as an external drive plugged in to the kubernetes cluster.

+### Deployment
+A deployment is a template for creating pods.

+### Kubernetes Configuration
+deployments get sent to the API server.
+Each config file (written in yml) has 3 parts.
+The metadata, the specification and the third part defines the type of configuration (like service or deployment).
+Kubernetes always compares the desired state with the actual state and then does anything it can to reach the desired state if that is not the case.

 ### Minikube - Kubernetes ganz einfach